danielpquinn/lounge/readme.md

     cp config.example.js config.js

-Edit `config.js` to change site title, banner and email client configuration
+Edit `config.js` to change site title, banner and email client configuration.

 ### Bootstrap

-Bootstrap an environment with a few example rooms
+Bootstrap an environment with a few example rooms.

     node tools/bootstrap

 Point your browser to localhost:3000.
 The bootstrap script will have created an admin user with an email address __admin@lounge.com__ and a password __admin__.
-To log in as the admin user enter the following command into the prompt
+To log in as the admin user enter the following command into the prompt.

     /signin -email admin@lounge.com -password admin